avh4/khan-academy/offline/readme.txt

 To download the videos from youtube, run download_ALL.bat in the download_scripts directory, or one of the playlist versions.

+You can then run setup.py again (or any compression program) to create a file with whatever set of lessons are in the videos directory.
+Be sure to delete any 7z archives in the download_scripts directory that aren't needed.

+TODO:
 Once you have downloaded a playlist, you can upload it to archive.org using the script upload_zipped_playlists.py.
 You can upload individual videos to archive.org using upload_individual_videos.py.